nginxinc/nginx-amplify-doc/amplify-guide.md

 # kill -HUP `cat /var/run/nginx.pid`
 ```

 Don't forget to test your nginx configuration after you've added the *stub_status* section above.
+Make sure, there's no ambiguity with either [listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) or [server_name](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name) configuration.
+The agent should be able to clearly identify the [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) URL and will default to use *localhost* if the configuration is incomplete.

 **Note.** If you use **conf.d** directory to keep common parts of your NGINX configuration that are then automatically included in the [server](http://nginx.org/en/docs/http/ngx_http_core_module.html#server) sections across your NGINX config, do not use the snippet above.
 Instead you should configure [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) manually within an appropriate location or server block.

 **Note.** There's no need to use exactly the above example `nginx_status` URI for [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 The agent will determine the correct URI automatically upon parsing your NGINX configuration.
 Please make sure that the directory and the actual configuration file with *stub_status* are readable by the agent, otherwise the agent won't be able to correctly determine the *stub_status* URL.
+If the agent fails to find *stub_status*, please refer to the workaround described [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-the-url-for-stub_status-or-extended-status).

 For more information about *stub_status*, please refer to the NGINX documentation [here](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).

 Please make sure the *stub_status* ACL is correctly configured, especially if your system is IPv6-enabled.
 Test the reachability of *stub_status* metrics with *wget(1)* or *curl(1)*.
 When testing, use the exact URL matching your NGINX configuration.
-That is, don't test it against localhost if *stub_status* is configured for a server that doesn't listen on 127.0.0.1.
+That is, don't test it against localhost unless *stub_status* is configured for a server listening on 127.0.0.1.

 If everything is configured properly, you should see something along these lines when testing it with *curl(1)*: